|

 Orders Committee at least five working days before the commencement

-It will state at which meeting it was debated and adopted.
+thereafter.
+It will state at which meeting it was debated and

-motion being considered, copies shall be made available for delegates
+the motion being considered, copies shall be made available

-before the Forum is asked to decide whether to consent to the
+for delegates before the Forum is asked to decide whether to

 8.4 An emergency motion will not be given priority over others